chocolate-doom/chocolate-doom/docs/crispness.md

 * Colored Blood and Corpses

   Colorize the blood sprites and the sprites of crushed corpses for certain monsters (e.g. green for Barons of Hell and Hell Knights, blue for Cacodemons).
 Furthermore, render Spectres' blood sprites with the invisibility blur and turn Lost Souls' blood into puffs.

-Additionally, randomly colorize decorative marine corpses (default: off).
+  * None: Disabled (default).
+  * Blood: Colorize blood for Barons, Hell Knights and Cacodemons.
+  * All: In addition, make Spectres' blood invisible and turn Lost Souls' blood into puffs.

 * Randomly Mirrored Corpses